MattiaLancellotti/scripts/README.md

   - To install these utilities just run `make install`;
   - To uninstall them run `make uninstall`;
   - To package everything into a single compressed archive run `make dist`.

+### Configuration
+Some of these scripts need to be configured before use. *cottage* for example is a specific script a wrote for maintaining and cleaning a gentoo system.
+The main core is multiplatform since it just shows the package from a given list (either a file or a command output), the only gentoo-specific code in the script are the emerge commands used to uninstall programs. *zorg* is a back-up script that needs the user to modify the paths to save in the archive.